GravityKit/GravityView/readme.txt

 * Fixed: Link to Embed Entries how-to on the Welcome page
 * Fixed: Don't show "Please select View to search" message until Search Widget is saved
 * Fixed: Minor Javascript errors for new Search widget
+* Fixed: Custom templates loading from the theme directory.

 = 1.6 on February 12 =
 * Our support site has moved to [docs.gravityview.co](http://docs.gravityview.co).
 We hope you enjoy the improved experience!